gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 - the installation, using [pip](https://pip.pypa.io/) and the `requirements.txt` file, of
     - MkDocs with [extra internationalization support](https://www.mkdocs.org/user-guide/localizing-your-theme/#installation),
     - the [Material for MkDocs framework](https://squidfunk.github.io/mkdocs-material/getting-started/#installation),
-    - the optional dependencies required for the [generation of social cards](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/), that is, [CairoSVG](https://cairosvg.org/), which will pull [Pillow](https://python-pillow.org/) as a dependency,
+    - the optional dependencies required for the [generation of social cards](https://squidfunk.github.io/mkdocs-material/setup/setting-up-social-cards/), that is, [CairoSVG](https://cairosvg.org/), which will pull [Pillow](https://python-pillow.org/) as a dependency, and, finally,
-- the optional caching setup for the downloaded fonts and the generated social cards, and, finally,
 - the MkDocs site build command.

 In this case, since we want a drop-in replacement for Jekyll so that the remaining commands work perfectly, we will perform the MkDocs build using the `mkdocs.yml` configuration file in the current directory and write the built site output files into the `_site` directory.